-8.1 Wherever possible and practical, the anonymity of students in the marking process should be maintained.
-8.2 The principle of anonymity must be respected until the grade for the assessment (which remains provisional until confirmation by the Internal and External Examination Boards) has been formally recorded on the student record system.
-8.3 It is recognized that certain forms of assessment cannot be marked anonymously as it is impossible for the students not to identify themselves.
-The following forms of assessment should normally be marked anonymously: i.
-Essays ii.
-Written seminar or other presentation papers iii.
-Examinations iv.
-Book reviews v.
-Library assessments/projects vi.
-Data analysis vii.
-Case study analysis viii.
-Reports of practical 8.4 Marking criteria shall be made known to all students as appropriate.
+- 8.1 Wherever possible and practical, the anonymity of students in the marking process should be maintained. - 8.2 The principle of anonymity must be respected until the grade for the assessment (which remains provisional until confirmation by the Internal and External Examination Boards) has been formally recorded on the student record system. - 8.3 It is recognized that certain forms of assessment cannot be marked anonymously as it is impossible for the students not to identify themselves.
+The following forms of assessment should normally be marked anonymously: - i.
+Essays - ii.
+Written seminar or other presentation papers - iii.
+Examinations - iv.
+Book reviews - v.
+Library assessments/projects - vi.
+Data analysis - vii.
+Case study analysis - viii.
+Reports of practical - 8.4 Marking criteria shall be made known to all students as appropriate.
 Marking Schemes must detail marks or mark boundaries.
-Depending on the course, there may even be a description of performance for each mark or mark boundary.
+Depending on the course, there may even be a description of performance for each mark or mark boundary. - 8.5 i.
+All assignments constituting 40% or more of the final grade, should be second marked. - ii.
+Departments who do not have a second marker internally, should make provisions to seek the services of an external marker.